Moustached brushfinch

 The moustached brushfinch (Atlapetes albofrenatus) is a species of bird in the family Passerellidae.

 It is found in northern Colombia, where its natural habitats are subtropical or tropical moist montane forest and heavily degraded former forest.

 Taxonomy and systematics

 The moustached brushfinch was first formally described in 1940 by the French ornithologist Auguste Boissonneau.
 He named it Tanagra (arremon) albo-frenatus, considering it to be part of the Tanager family.

-The International Ornithological Congress and the Handbook of the Birds of the World consider the moustached brushfinch to be monotypic - i.e. having no subspecies.
-The eBird/Clements and Howard and Moore checklists include the Merida brushfinch - A. albofrenatus meridaeas - as a subspecies of the moustached brushfinch.

-A recent study of the mitochondrial DNA gene sequences for the family Passerellidae indicates that the moustached brushfinch is most closely related to the Ochre-breasted brushfinch, found in Colombia and Venezuela, and the Santa Marta brushfinch, endemic to Colombia.
+A study of the mitochondrial DNA gene sequences for the family Passerellidae indicated that the moustached brushfinch is most closely related to the ochre-breasted brushfinch, found in Colombia and Venezuela, and the Santa Marta brushfinch, endemic to Colombia.